-One morning while I’m gathering steam, my eyes land on one of my old storybooks–Beauty and the Beast.
+I’m still in bed gathering steam when my eyes land on one of my old storybooks–Beauty and the Beast.
 I love all the versions of that story, this one especially.
 When Dad read it to me, he said, This is one plucky girl.
 Like you, Isabel.

 I think about this and mutter, USED to be, Dad; I USED to be a plucky girl.

-I spy a feather bookmark sticking out of the book.
+I spy a feather bookmark.
 Dad put feather markers on important pages in his books and mine.

-I get out of bed, pull the book off the shelf, and open it to the page with the feather.
+I get out of bed, pull Beauty and the Beast off the shelf, and open it to the page with the feather.
 I stroke it smooth.
 It’s brick red on its topside and pink below.

-I remember when Dad stops at this page and places the feather in the crease.
-He has a very serious look on his face.
+I remember when Dad stopped at this page and places the feather in the crease, a very serious look on his face.

 Isabel, listen up; this is important.
 He taps the words.
 Keep track of it, okay?
-He always tells me to keep track of this or that.
-It makes me feel very grown up and important.
+He was always advising me to keep track of this or that.

 This is the sentence: “Nothing cures homesickness quicker than an Unexplored Tower.”